-Canada is a country best known for its expansive wilderness and animals such as the grizzly bear, the polar bear, beaver, porcupine, the moose and the shaggy bison just to mention a few.
+Canada is a country best known for its expensive wilderness and animals such as the grizzly bear, the polar bear, beaver, porcupine, the moose and the shaggy bison just to mention a few.
 However, Canada is also home to a wide range of insect species including butterflies.

 Butterflies fall under the classification of Lepidoptera.
 Their defining features include four(4) wings covered with flat scales which give them their color and even their patterns.
 The wings also play a huge role when it comes to the process of identifying butterflies.
 According to lepidopterists (butterfly watchers), butterflies are identified using features such as;